-The University Health Center is a comprehensive ambulatory health care facility serving all registered students.
+The Student Health Center is a comprehensive ambulatory health care facility serving all registered students.
 Onsite comprehensive services are provided by Nurse Practitioners, Registered Nurses and Physicians.
 An appointment is needed unless it is a medical emergency.
-Charges for office visits and most over-the-counter medications are free and all records are confidential.
+Office visits and most over-the-counter medications are free and all records are confidential.
 Some charges for diagnostics and procedures may occur.

 - Sexual Assault Response Team Forensic/Medical Care

-How can UHC help you as a faculty and staff member?
+How can SHC help you as a faculty and staff member?